jclm97/portfolio/README.md

 - [x] add section titles for each section only for mobile or not "large" monitors
 - [x] for large monitors, have the menu items highlighted when scrolling to that section
-- [] finalize color themese for dark
+- [ ] finalize color themese for dark
-- [] finalize color themese for light
+- [ ] finalize color themese for light
-- [] experience description and skills
+- [x] experience description and skills (initial draft)
-- [] project description and skills
+- [ ] project description and skills
 - [x] remove education section?
-- [] mouse spotlight effect
+- [x] mouse spotlight effect
-- [] new readme
+- [ ] new readme
-- [] putting sun or moon inside switch button?
+- [ ] putting sun or moon inside switch button?
-- [] update contacts. possibly put them in the json as configurable? might be difficult with symbols.
+- [ ] update contacts. possibly put them in the json as configurable? might be difficult with symbols.
-- [] ability to add extra links within experience or project cards
+- [x] ability to add extra links within experience or project cards
-- [] be more consistent with margin/padding top and right or bottom and left to help with item spacing
+- [ ] be more consistent with margin/padding top and right or bottom and left to help with item spacing